-In this section, you configure an existing HDInsight Hadoop cluster to use an Azure Log Analytics workspace to monitor jobs, debug logs, etc.
+In this section, you configure an existing HDInsight Hadoop cluster to use an Azure Log Analytics workspace to monitor jobs, debug logs, and so on.

-From the left, under Monitoring, select Operations Management Suite.
+From the left, under Monitoring, select Monitor Integration.

-From the main view, under OMS Monitoring, select Enable.
+From the main view, under Azure Monitor for HDInsight Clusters Integration, select Enable.

 From the Select a workspace drop-down list, select an existing Log Analytics workspace.

 Select Save.
 It takes a few moments to save the setting.

 If you want to disable Azure Monitor, you can do the same in this portal.